Gaviota (award)

 The Gaviota (Seagull) is an award that is given to those who are winners of International and Folk Competitions of Viña del Mar International Song Festival, and also to the artists who participate in it by popular demand asking loudly be delivered.

 The award have seagull-shaped and the tail has a lyre, inherited icon from first award was delivered at the Quinta Vergara, the Lira de Oro.
 The seagull is bathed in silver or gold and inserted into a wooden base, except the Gaviota de Platino, which is inserted into a translucent base.

 The trophy was designed in 1968 by Carlos Ansaldo and Claudio di Girólamo, and developed by the company Broncerias Chile.
 There are three types of Gaviotas: Gaviota de Plata, Gaviota de Oro (first awarded in 1999 to Ricardo Arjona, Guatemalan singer) and Gaviota de Platino (first awarded in 2012 to Mexican singer Luis Miguel).
+A fourth prize, Gaviota de la Paz (first awarded in 1991 to Puerto Rican singer Chayanne) was given in some events.

 Manufacturing base award is worth approximately $250,000 CLP, some US$500.

 Gaviota de Plata

 The Gaviota de Plata (Silver Seagull) is usually the first prize given to an artist at the request of the public during his presentation.
 The award is plated in silver, and hence its name.

-In 1969 this award replaces both the Lira de Oro -the original prize for International Competition between 1961 and 1968 and for the Folk Competition from 1961 to 1964— and the Arpa de Oro -the prize for Folk Competition between 1965 and 1968—.
+In 1969, this award replaces both the Lira de Oro -the original prize for International Competition between 1961 and 1968 and for the Folk Competition from 1961 to 1964— and the Arpa de Oro -the prize for Folk Competition between 1965 and 1968—.
 The first time the award was given to an artist who did not participate in the International Competition was at the 1972 Festival Internacional de la Canción de Viña del Mar, when the comedian Bigote Arrocet was granted.
 At first delivery, this it was exceptional, but it was subsequently more frequent, until it becomes a tradition.

 At the 2000 Viña del Mar International Song Festival, the Spanish singer Enrique Iglesias threw his Gaviota de Plata he had won to the audience, sparking a controversy and repudiation by the public of the "Quinta", known as "El Monstruo", to the singer for this fact.